-Don't wash your vehicle in the direct rays of the sun.
+Do not wash your vehicle in the direct rays of the sun.
 Use a car washing soap.
-Don't use strong soaps or chemical detergents.
+Do not use strong soaps or chemical detergents.
 Be sure to rinse the vehicle well, removing all soap residue completely.
 You can get GM-approved cleaning products from your dealer.
-See GM Vehicle Care/Appearance Materials on page 5-78.
-Don't use cleaning agents that are petroleum based, or that contain acid or abrasives.
+See Vehicle Care/Appearance Materials on page 5-88.
+Do not use cleaning agents that are petroleum based, or that contain acid or abrasives.
 All cleaning agents should be flushed promptly and not allowed to dry on the surface, or they could stain.
 Dry the finish with a soft, clean chamois or an all-cotton towel to avoid surface scratches and water spotting.